cardea-mcp/gaia-mcp-servers/gaia-qdrant/README.md

           Maximum number of results to return [default: 10] --score-threshold <SCORE_THRESHOLD>
-          Score threshold for the results [default: 0.5] --search-tool-desc <SEARCH_TOOL_DESC>
+          Score threshold for the results [default: 0.5] --search-tool-prompt <SEARCH_TOOL_PROMPT>
-          The description for the search tool [default: "Perform vector search in the Qdrant database"] --search-tool-param-desc <SEARCH_TOOL_PARAM_DESC>
+          The prompt for the search mcp tool [default: "Perform vector search with the input vector.
+Return a tool call that invokes the vector search tool.\n\nThe input vector is: [0.0,0.0,0.0,0.0]"]
-          The description for the search tool parameter [default: "The vector to search for in the Qdrant database"] -h, --help
+  -h, --help
           Print help
   -V, --version